gSchool/DNA-release-2/05-survey/01-survey.survey.md

 * type: multiple-choice
 * id: 7a3bac0d-f31c-42a9-bf3c-03db7d0a4c27
-* title: Virtual Setup
+* title: Course Structure
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-You preferred the structure of the second course, DevSecOps Foundations, being fully virtual (self-paced).
+I am settling into a rhythm with Digital DNA and the time commitment required:

 ##### !end-question